LaboArsenault/code-for-papers/README.md

 # Code for papers

-This repository contains the code used in analyses in my papers and other research.
+This repository contains the code used in analyses in our papers and other research.